 Gadgets

-- Camera – along with accessories such as charger, spare batteries; SD cards; and tripod.
-Polarizing and neutral density filters for your DSLR would also be helpful for photographing.
+- Camera – Along with accessories such as charger, spare batteries; SD cards; and tripod.
+Polarizing and neutral density filters are also be helpful for the powerful, tropical light.

-- Waterproof camera – we currently use a ProShot case for our phones and a GoPro Hero 11 for underwater photography and video respectively.
+- Waterproof camera – We currently use a GoPro Hero 11 for underwater photography and video.

-- Phone – and accessories such as a charger.
+- Phone with accessories such as a charger.

 Day bag

-- Toilet paper – kept in a ziplock bag to keep it dry.
+- Toilet paper—Store it in a ziplock bag to keep it dry.

 - Headphones